 A cucumber, a hot pepper (any pepper), a pumpkin, green beans and squash are all fruits!
 Who knew, eh?

-It’s the potatoes, carrots, turnips, aparagus, rutabagas and others that are the vegetables.
-(Hint: There are no obvious seeds to be seen)
+It’s the potatoes, carrots, turnips, asparagus, rutabagas and others that are the vegetables.

 Now you know that a tomato is a fruit and potatoes are definitely vegetables.
 You are also now able to identify a fruit from a vegetable even if you’ve never seen it before.